caroloading/DIT113-silo-management-project/README.md

 * [PubSubClient](https://github.com/knolleary/pubsubclient/tree/master)
 * [NTPClient](https://github.com/arduino-libraries/NTPClient)

 To avoid having potential problems with library dependencies.
-It is advised to install all libraries directly from GitHub links provided above.
+It is advised to install all libraries directly from the GitHub links provided above.

 ## Usage
 * Download the repository.